 Where do I start for information on Family Court?

-Last reviewed in August 2023 by the Clicklaw Editors
+Last reviewed October 2024 by the Clicklaw editors

-This page directs you to information on family matters in the BC Provincial Court, including guardianship of a child, parenting arrangements, child/spousal support, protection orders and more.
+This page directs you to information on family matters in the BC Provincial Court, including guardianship of a child, parenting arrangements, child/spousal support, protection orders, and more.

 Most of these matters can also be dealt with in Supreme Court.
 For divorce and division of family property, you must go to BC Supreme Court.